 Some students find online courses daunting or confusing, but this course is designed to be straightforward and user-friendly.
-Everything that you turn in is through Canvas.
+Everything that you turn in you will submit through through Canvas.
 The structure of the course is as follows:

-- The class is divided into 14 Lessons. - Generally speaking for each Lesson, you will complete the following: - 1.
-Assigned readings from the textbook - 2.
-Lesson content on Canvas (found under "Units and Lessons") that expands on the textbook reading - 3.
-Two articles to read on Canvas the links to these will be in the lessons on Canvas - 4.
-One reflection discussion post and at least one "response post" to a classmate about the materials for that Lesson (see more detail below); prompts are provided - Some Lessons you will complete an additional writing assignment (Current Event Analysis, Ethnographic Observation, and Ethnographic Interview, see below for details) - ~ All assignments (except the final discussion post and the Ethnographic Interview assignment) will be due on Sundays by 11:59 PM.
-However, the earlier you post your reflection discussion post, the more time your classmates will have to respond!~
+- The class is divided into 14 Lessons.

+- Generally speaking for each Lesson, you will complete the following:

+- I. Assigned readings from the textbook

+2. Lesson content on Canvas (found under "Units and Lessons") that expands on and adds to the required readings

+3. 1-2 articles to read on Canvas - the links to these will be in the lessons on Canvas.

+4. One reflection discussion post and at least one "response post" to a classmate about the materials for that Lesson (see more detail below); prompts are provided

+• Some Lessons you will complete an additional writing assignment (Current Event Analysis, Ethnographic Observation, and Ethnographic Interview, see below for details)

+~ All assignments (except the final discussion post and the Ethnographic Interview assignment) will be due on Sundays by 11:59 PM.
+However, the earlier you post your reflection discussion post, the more time your classmates will have to respond! ~